6 Best Glass Water Filter Pitchers in 2023 – Reviews & Top Picks

 3. ZeroWater 40 Cup Ready-Pour Glass Filtered Water Dispenser

-One of the biggest problems with many of the glass filter pitchers on the market is their limited capacities.
-For people that are really up on their hydration, a liter or two of water simply isn’t going to cut it.
-If you’re one of these people who has greater hydration needs, then you might like the ZeroWater 40-cup ready-pour glass filtered water dispenser.
-It holds 2.5 gallons or 40 total cups of filtered water, enabling you to fill up large vessels without the need for an instant refill.
+One of the biggest problems with many glass filter pitchers on the market is their limited capacities.
+For people concerned about their hydration, a liter or two of water simply isn’t going to cut it.
+If you’re one of these people who has more significant hydration needs, you might like the ZeroWater 40-cup ready-pour glass filtered water dispenser.
+It holds 2.5 gallons or 40 cups of filtered water, allowing you to fill up large vessels without needing an instant refill.

-Where this dispenser really shines is in the level of filtration it provides.
-With five stages of water filtration, it’s able to remove 99.6% of the total dissolved solids from your water, including lead, heavy metals, and many more contaminants.
-If you have a family of heavy drinkers to hydrate, then this dispenser is the way to fill everyone’s cup and keep them all healthy at the same time.
+Where this dispenser shines is in the level of filtration it provides.
+With five stages of water filtration, it can remove 99.6% of the total dissolved solids from your water, including lead, heavy metals, and many other contaminants.
+If you have a family of heavy drinkers to hydrate, this dispenser is the way to fill everyone’s cup and keep them all healthy at the same time.

 4. KOR Water Fall Sustainable Countertop Water Filter System

-The KOR Water Fall sustainable countertop water filter system is a bit unique when compared to other filter pitchers.
+The KOR Water Fall sustainable countertop water filter system is unique compared to other pitchers.
 Rather than a single unit, this filter system is in several pieces.
 You have the main filter unit, which consists of a base and a large glass reservoir with a filter on the bottom.
-Also, there are two glass pitchers, each of which holds two liters.
-The pitchers can be placed on the base beneath the reservoir, and the water will filter into the pitcher for storing.
+Also, there are two glass pitchers, each holding 2 liters.
+The pitchers can be placed on the base beneath the reservoir, and the water will filter into the pitcher for storage.

 This filter is good for 80 gallons before replacement.
-It’s NSF 42 certified, and removes chloramines, chlorine, foul tastes, and bad odors, though it doesn’t filter out fluoride.
-It’s quite a bit pricier than other options, but it is a high-quality device that’s even protected by a lifetime warranty.
-It’s a nice unit overall, but it takes up a good bit of space and we prefer the self-contained pitcher units.
+It’s NSF 42 certified and removes chloramines, chlorine, foul tastes, and bad odors, though it doesn’t filter out fluoride.
+It’s quite a bit pricier than other options, but it is a high-quality device protected by a lifetime warranty.
+It’s a nice unit overall, but it takes up a lot of space, and we prefer the self-contained pitcher units.

 5. pH Restore Glass Alkaline Water Filter Pitcher

-With a 3.5-liter capacity and a filter life of nearly 100 gallons, the pH Restore glass alkaline water filter pitcher is a great product, though it’s not one of our favorites.
-Still, it does provide better filtration than many alternatives, removing fluoride, chloramine, and chlorine from your water for a safer, healthier drinking experience.
-Your satisfaction is even guaranteed or you can get your money back.
+With a 3.5-liter capacity and a filter life of nearly 100 gallons, the pH Restore glass alkaline water filter pitcher is a great product, but it’s not one of our favorites.
+Still, it provides better filtration than many alternatives, removing fluoride, chloramine, and chlorine from your water for a safer, healthier drinking experience.
+Your satisfaction is guaranteed, or you can get your money back.

-More than just filtering your water, this pitcher filter also alkalizes it.
-It boosts the pH of your water up to 10 and adds back in vital minerals including calcium and selenium.
+The pH Restore filter also alkalizes rather than just filtering your water.
+It boosts the pH of your water up to 10 and adds vital minerals, including calcium and selenium.
 But even with the added minerals, the water from this filter doesn’t taste as good as the water filtered through other pitchers.

-One of the biggest issues we have with this pitcher is its lack of durability.
-The handle is a weak point and it tends to crack from stress where it meets the pitcher.
+One of the most significant issues with the pH Restore pitcher is its lack of durability.
+The handle is weak, and it tends to crack from stress where it meets the pitcher.
 There also seems to be a problem with mold forming on the lid, even though it’s supposed to be made with anti-mold bamboo.

 6. Dafi Crystal Glass Filtering Water Pitcher

-Though it’s not a bad filter pitcher overall, the Dafi crystal glass filtering water pitcher is our least favorite of the bunch.
-It’s got a pretty limited capacity and the filter takes up most of the space in the pitcher, so be prepared to refill often.
+Though it’s not a bad filter pitcher overall, the Dafi crystal glass filtering water pitcher is our least favorite.
+It has a limited capacity, and the filter takes up most of the space in the pitcher, so be prepared to refill often.
 Plus, the glass it’s made from is very thin, though it’s a borosilicate glass that’s not supposed to shatter, scratch, or stain.

-This filter pitcher alkalizes your water in addition to filtering it if you use the Dafi filters.
+The Dafi pitcher alkalizes your water and filters it if you use the Dafi filters.
 If you’d prefer a cheaper and more accessible alternative, this filter will also fit Brita Longlast filters, which can be found at many retailers.
-You can also get this pitcher in multiple colors’ great for those who love to match their accessories to their décor.
-Still, it’s our least favorite pitcher overall, and not one we’d recommend over the other great options on this list.
+You can also get the pitcher in multiple colors, which is excellent for those who love to match their accessories to their décor.
+Still, it’s our least favorite pitcher overall and not one we’d recommend over the other great brands on this list.

 Related Read: 10 Best Refrigerator Water Filters – Reviews & Top Picks